81 Minutes - Acts of Exuberantly Defiant Young Activists

 Short films chosen by young Londoners.

-LIFT’s UpLIFTers, our group of Tottenham 17–19-year-olds join creative forces with 18–26-year-olds from Advocacy Academy (AA), the UK’s only campus of youth activism, as part of 81 Acts of Exuberant Defiance – a cultural commemoration of the Brixton Uprisings of 1981.
+LIFT’s UpLIFTers, our group of Tottenham 17–19-year-olds joined creative forces with 18–26-year-olds from Advocacy Academy (AA), the UK’s only campus of youth activism, as part of 81 Acts of Exuberant Defiance – a cultural commemoration of the Brixton Uprisings of 1981.

-Using existing content supplied by over 30 young AA Advocates, The UpLIFTers selected four films from a shortlist of films created by Advocacy Academy alumni, making their selection based upon a range of criteria including originality, cinematography, performance and advocacy.
+Using existing content supplied by over 30 young AA Advocates, The UpLIFTers selected four films from a shortlist created by Advocacy Academy alumni, making their selection based upon a range of criteria including originality, cinematography, performance and advocacy.
 They then came together in a structured jury panel to curate a final shortlist of films of powerful advocacy from the most urgent young voices of London.